jonathon0301/comp0035-cw-g-team-18/coursework2/testing.md

 Test results for each test function is shown as below:

 **Test Function 1: test_init**

 ![](test_screen_shot/test_1.png)

 **Test Function 2: test_repr**

+As we can see, the actual result has an extra blank space at the front of strings than expected result.
+By checking the original shopping_basket.py document, we can find there is a blank space put there, which could be wrong.

 ![](test_screen_shot/test_2.png)

 **Test Function 3: test_init_basket**

 ![](test_screen_shot/test_3.png)

 **Test Function 4: test_repr_basket**

+As we can see, the actual result is different from the expected result since the blank space problem described in test function 2 and the method did not return quantity of items as desired.

 ![](test_screen_shot/test_4.png)

 **Test Function 5: test_add_item**

 ![](test_screen_shot/test_5.png)

 **Test Function 6: test_remove_item**

 ![](test_screen_shot/test_6.png)

 **Test Function 7: test_update_item**

 ![](test_screen_shot/test_7.png)

 **Test Function 8: test_view**

 ![](test_screen_shot/test_8.png)

 **Test Function 9: test_get_total_cost**

 ![](test_screen_shot/test_9.png)

 **Test Function 10: test_reset**

 ![](test_screen_shot/test_10.png)

 **Test Function 11: test_is_empty**

 ![](test_screen_shot/test_11.png)

 ## 2. Applying Coverage